 Ajay Dharod, MD, (left) and Andrew Benefield, MD, (right)

-Petty SA, Moses A, Bundy R, Morris, CF, Grey C, Dharod A. Implementing Predictive Modeling to Increase Advance Care Planning Completion in Outpatient IM Resident Clinics.
-North Carolina ACP Annual Scientific Session.
+Petty SA, Moses A, Bundy R, Morris, CF, Grey C, Dharod A; Implementing Predictive Modeling to Increase Advance Care Planning Completion in Outpatient IM Resident Clinics.
+North Carolina Chapter of the American College of Physicians (ACP) Annual Scientific Session.
 Greensboro, NC.
-February 28-29, 2020.
+February 2020.

-Poster: Benefield, A, Denizard-Thompson N, Moses A, Dharod A. Improving Social Determinants of Health through the Delivery of Community Resources.
-Poster presented at 2019 WFBMC QI Showcase.
+Benefield A, Denizard-Thompson N, Moses A, Dharod A; Improving Social Determinants of Health through the Delivery of Community Resources.
+WFBMC Quality Improvement (QI) Showcase.
 Winston-Salem, NC.
+May 2019.

-Presentation: Petty SA, Morris CF, Moses A, Bundy R, Grey C, Dharod A. Implementing Predictive Modeling to Increase Advance Care Planning Completion in Outpatient IM Resident Clinics.
-Oral abstract presentation.
-Annual North Carolina Epic Users Group Meeting (NC UGM); March 24-25, 2020.
-Greensboro, NC. *Cancelled due to COVID-19.
+Petty SA, Morris CF, Moses A, Bundy R, Grey C, Dharod A; Implementing Predictive Modeling to Increase Advance Care Planning Completion in Outpatient IM Resident Clinics.
+North Carolina Epic Users Group Meeting (NC UGM).
+Greensboro, NC.
+March 2020.

-Presentation: Hernandez S, Klepin H, Moses A, Dharod A. Admission Notices: A Novel Way to Promote Inpatient Goals of Care Conversations with Cancer Patients.
-Oral presentation at 2019 Epic Expert Group Meeting (XGM) May 2019.
+Hernandez S, Klepin H, Moses A, Dharod A; Admission Notices: A Novel Way to Promote Inpatient Goals of Care Conversations with Cancer Patients.
+Epic Experts General Meeting (XGM).
 Verona, WI.
+May 2019.

 Ajay Dharod, MD